Kaelus/Rocky/README.md

 # Prerequisites

+Replace <RockyHome> below with the directory path where you cloned the Rocky git repo to.

 1. FoundationDB needs to be installed.
    - Reference: https://apple.github.io/foundationdb/getting-started-linux.html
    - There are two files to install in <RockyHome>/foundationdb: foundationdb-clients_6.2.19-1_amd64.deb, foundationdb-server_6.2.19-1_amd64.deb